phoenix-rtos/phoenix-rtos-doc/loader/architecture.md

 * `circular buffer` - basic interface to push and pop data to buffer

-* `console` - unit sets console to specific device and print data on it
+* `console` - unit sets console to specific device and prints data on it

 * set of functions to handle `character types`